 Hypoglycemia After Care

-How to care for your puppy after a hypoglycemic incident.
+How to care for your puppy after a hypoglycemic incident is important.
 Every puppy responds differently after a sugar low.
 The sooner they are treated after the onset of symptoms the faster they will bounce back.
 Many pups are back to their old selves and running around and playing in a few minutes or a few hours after an attack.
 But if your puppy has had a very severe case or was comatose before treatment, it could take several hours and even as much as several days for your puppy to be back to normal.
 Remember low blood sugar causes their tiny bodies to totally shut down, so many pups act very depressed or groggy and some will not eat on their own after a severe attack.
 To help your puppy recuperate:

-1. It is very important to make sure that they get food in their stomach to prevent them from going into hypoglycemia again.
+1. It is very important to make sure that they get food in their stomach to prevent them from going into sugar shock again.
 If they are not eating on their own, you must hand feed them.
-We use a few teaspoons of Gerber strained beef, chicken or turkey all meat baby food, a few drops of honey and about a two inch strip of Nutri-Cal in a small cup.
+We use a few teaspoons of Gerber strained beef, chicken or turkey all-meat baby food, a few drops of honey, and about a two inch strip of Nutri-Cal in a small cup.

 2. Keep your puppy warm.
 When a puppy has low blood sugar, their body temperature drops very low.
 It is important to gradually warm your puppy.
 Wrap them in a towel or put them on a low temperature heating pad until they are well enough to keep their own temperature up.